The below .TV and .CC Registry policies govern the registration of Domain Names.

 The ConsoliDate service allows Registrars to submit a SYNC command for a Domain Name to change the current expiration date.
 The SYNC operation will allow Registrars to request a specific anniversary date for Domain Name registrations (i.e., the day within the year a name is due to expire).

-The SYNC operation can be used to move the expiration date of the Domain Name forward to a specific date (month and day) that is provided in the command.
+The SYNC operation can be used to move the expiration date of a Domain Name forward to a specific date (month and day) that is provided in the command.

 NOTE: If the current expiration is January 15 and the SYNC operation is changing it to January 1, then this will be counted as 11 months because the registration is being extended to January 1 of the following year.
 If the expiration is extended to a different month, then the SYNC period will be defined based on the number of calendar months. (e.g., March 5 to October 27 is counted as seven months, October 27 to March 5 is counted as five months, June 1 to July 31 is counted as one month).